 |Index Page||To view the whole site please click on >> SITE MAP Back to Main Travel Page|

-Around 1970 we purchased a second hand Norwegian-made Trailer Tent called the Lillebror (Little Brother) Chateau Mobile and have since used it on many holidays.
-It is much more comfortable than camping in a tent and, being quite substantial and off the ground, can be used in most weathers.
-It also trails very well and, unlike a caravan, does not obscure the view in rear view mirrors.
-We have taken it to France without problems.
+Around 1970 we purchased a second hand Norwegian-made Trailer Tent called the Lillebror (Little Brother) Chateau Mobile and used it on many holidays.
+It was much more comfortable than camping in a tent and, being quite substantial and off the ground, could be used in most weathers.
+It also trailed very well and, unlike a caravan, did not obscure the view in rear view mirrors.
+We even took it to France without problems.

 After 40 years or so the canvasses of the awning and the main tent inevitably became weak.
 In 2006 we finally dispensed with the awning and replaced the main canvas.
-We had the new 'tarp' made by a comany in Cambridge, who did an excellent job at a reasonable price (£100 at the time) The whole thing looks rather like a traditional gypsy caravan and is now regarded as a 'classic'.
-EVERY time we take it on holiday we have people coming over to have a look and ask us about it.
+We had the new 'tarp' made by a comany in Cambridge, who did an excellent job at a reasonable price.
+The whole thing looks rather like a traditional gypsy caravan and is now regarded as a 'classic'.
+EVERY time we took it on holiday we have people coming over to have a look and ask us about it.

-I designed a pennant for owners of the Chateau Mobile trailer tent and sold 19 .
+I designed a pennant for owners of the Chateau Mobile trailer tent and have sold 19.
 The shop that produced them was willing to make a fresh batch of ten but I decided not to proceed with the penant making business !
 You are welcome to my design.

 There is a thriving Owners Club on Yahoo at http://groups.yahoo.com/group/chateaumobileowners And one in Germany at http://www.scholz-bruederchen.de/index2.html.
-Occasionally you see them for sale there or on Ebay for around £700.
+Occasionally you see them for sale there or on Ebay for over £1000.
 One of our better purchases !
 We have finally sold it after 45 years of camping.

 The CM (as it is affectionately know by owners) was built in Oslo, Norway by the Wideroe Aircraft Company.
 From this I conclude that ours is a 1967 model, so 43 years old !